cmidt-veasna/sample-grpc-demo/README.md

 Before you can start running and testing grpc in swift code, first you need to follow the instruction describe [here](https://github.com/grpc/grpc-swift#getting-the-plugins) to build and install the plugin.
-On you done that, follow the below instruction:
+One you've done that, follow the below instruction:

 - To generate swift protobuf and grpc file run the following command
 ```bash
 make generate-client-ios
 ```
-- Add the 2 generated file into project `sample.grpc.swift` and `sample.pb.swift`
+- Add the 2 generated file `sample.grpc.swift` and `sample.pb.swift` into project
 - Install dependencies with pod
 ```bash
 pod install